 Is There an Aspiring Engineer in Your Family?

-Our Engineering courses in the Las Vegas region feature:
+Sylvan’s Engineering courses in the Las Vegas region offer:

 - Fun, hands-on activities that include building bridges using K’NEX® pieces and designing machines using LEGO® bricks.

 - A cutting-edge curriculum that focuses on equipping your child with 21st century STEM skills.

 - A friendly, supportive setting, with a 6:1 student-to-teacher ratio and only 12 students or less per class.

 - Regular emails to keep you informed of the concepts learned and how your child is progressing.